uehaj/groovyz/README.md

 You can see this is a normal Interface.
 You can inherit from this to define another type class.
 Probably you might be confused because we use class inheritance here.
 It doesn't be avoiding class inheritance.

-We only use class here for just a place to put method.
-And never use instance variable.
-If we define full AST transformation for this, methods can be static and search method along with inheritance relation in original way.
+But we only use class here for just a place to put method and never use/define instance variable.
+If we define full AST transformation for type class, methods can be static and search method along with inheritance relation in some way (@InheritConstructor AST Transformation already do it).
 Using inheritance and instance method here is only for convenience.
-Exactly what we do here is only define a set of operations.
+Exactly what we do here is only define a set of operations of generics type T.
-Reference instance through 'this' is needles.
+Reference to instance through 'this' is needles here.
 In Haskell they are using static functions, and in Scala they are using method of singleton (object).
 So each of them `this` reference is meaningless.

 To sum up,